ViktorTkachev/ViktorTkachev/README.md

   <img src="https://github.com/blackcater/blackcater/raw/main/images/Hi.gif" height="32"/>
 </h1>
 <h3 align="center">
-  I'm a QA engineer.
-And now I'm learning automated testing.
+  I'm a UX/UI Designer and Web Developer.
 </h3>

 ## About me
 Hello eweryone, I'm glad to welcome you to my page!
-Here, I provide examples of my works and projects in the field of QA testing.
-My goal is to constantly develop and deepen my skills in test automation, and I will share my new achievements and successes in this area.
+Here, I provide examples of my works and projects in the field of makinkg premium websites.
+My goal is to constantly develop and deepen my skills in front-end developing, and I will share my new achievements and successes in this area.

 ## My education
 - `QA Testing` - by by Artsiom Rusau.
 2023.